junn-lee/Deep-Networks-with-Stochastic-Depth/README.md

 - Huang, G., Sun, Y., Liu, Z., Sedra, D., & Weinberger, K.Q.
 (2016).
 Deep networks with stochastic depth. *ECCV 2016*. [arXiv:1603.09382](https://arxiv.org/abs/1603.09382)
 - He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Deep residual learning for image recognition. *CVPR 2016*. [arXiv:1512.03385](https://arxiv.org/abs/1512.03385)
-- Paszke, A., et al. (2019).
-PyTorch: An imperative style, high-performance deep learning library. *NeurIPS 2019*.
 - Original Torch 7 implementation: [github.com/yueatsprograms/Stochastic_Depth](https://github.com/yueatsprograms/Stochastic_Depth)

 ---

 ## 9. Acknowledgements

-This project was completed as a final project for **CS 4782: Probabilistic Machine Learning** at Cornell University (Spring 2025).
+This project was completed as a final project for **CS 4782: Deep Learning** at Cornell University (Spring 2025).
 The course provided the problem setting and peer-review structure that shaped the scope and evaluation of this work.
 The original authors' Torch 7 code was used as a reference for verifying implementation correctness.